 Flytographer makes it easy to choose the perfect Big Island family photographer.
-You can find out all about their photography style, favorite places to take photos, and even scroll through their online portfolio before you book your shoot!
+You can find out all about their photography style and favorite places to take photos, and even scroll through their online portfolio featured work before you book your shoot!

 And Flytographer’s booking process is simple and quick — just pick your preferred dates with a click of a button.